 Zakopane to Kraków

-As Kraków is an excellent transport hub and base for other destinations, decided to return here for 3 nights before travelling on to Poznań.
+As Kraków is an excellent transport hub and base for other destinations, decided to return here for a few nights before travelling on to Poznań.
 However, as the midday train isn’t running from Zakopane this time (change of timetable), decided to return by bus (€15) instead.

-Buses from the bus station run every 15-20 minutes and the trip is supposed to only take just over 2 hours and as it’s after the Easter weekend, expected the road to be free of cars.
-However, this could not have been further from the truth.
-There was so much traffic that the bus journey took almost 3 hours.
+Buses from the bus station run every 15-20 minutes and the trip is supposed to only take just over two hours and as it’s after the Easter weekend, expected the road to be free of cars.